 Name Description Time profile Select the Time profile radio button to specify the time interval during which the alarm definition is active.
 Only the time profile you have defined under the Rules and Events node are displayed in the list.
 If none are defined, only the Always option is available.
 Event based If you want the alarm to be based on an event, select this radio button.
 Once selected, specify the start and stop event.
-You can select hardware events defined on cameras, video servers and input (see Events overview on page 290).
-Also global/manual event definitions can be used (see User-defined events (explained) on page 313
+You can select hardware events defined on cameras, video servers and input.
+See also Events overview on page 299.
+Also global/manual event definitions can be used.
+See also User-defined events on page 326.